techgrounds/techgrounds-MAMakhlouf/Week-5_opdrachten/AZ-12_WellArchitectedFrameworkFiles.md/PerformanceEfficiency.md

 | Apply strategies in your design early  | Accelerate adoption without significant changes. for example, strive for stateless application and store state externally in a database or distributed cache.
 Use caching where possible, to minimize the processing load.  |

 An alternate approach is vertical scaling (scale-up).
 However, you eventually may reach a limit where there isn't a larger system, and you can't scale up anymore.
 At that point, any further scaling must be horizontal.
 So it's good practice to employ a scale-out architecture early on.

+# Checklist - Design for performance efficiency

+## Application design

+- Design for scaling
+- Scale as a unit
+- Take advantage of platform autoscaling features
+- Partition the workload
+- Avoid client affinity
+- Offload CPU-intensive and I/O intensive tasks as background tasks
+- Distribute the workload for background tasks
+- Consider moving toward a shared-nothing architecture

+## Data managment

+- User data partitioning
+- Design for eventual consistency
+- Reduce chatty interactions between components and services
+- Use queues tot level the load for high velocity data writes
+- Minimize the load on the data store
+- Minimize the volume of data retrieved
+- Aggressively use caching
+- Handle data growth and retention
+- Optimize Data Transfer Objects (DTOs)
+- Set cache control
+- Enable client side caching
+- Use Azure blob storage and the Azure Content Delivery Network to reduce the load on the application
+- Optimize and tune SQL queries and indexes
+- Consider denormalizing data

+## Implementation

+- Review the performance antipatterns
+- Use asynchronous calls
+- Avoid locking resources, and use an optimistic approach instead
+- Compress highly compressible data over high latency, low bandwith networks.
+- Minimize the time that connections and resources are in use
+- Minimize the number of connections required
+- Send requests in batches to optimize network use
+- Avoid a requirement to store server-side session state where possible
+- Optimize table storage schemas
+- Create resource dependencies during deployment or at application startup
+- Use lightweight frameworks
+- Consider minimizing the number of service accounts